vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/jAti-varNa-practice/v1/persons/sage-bloodlines/articles/sons_of_sarasvatI/08_sOsale_garaLapurI_shAstri_family.md

 Might some members of Tammaṇṇa Śāstri’s family have accompanied *Cinna* Timma and Viṭṭhala on their campaigns to Madurai and Anantaśayana, in their capacity as trusted ministers?
 We do know that *Cinna* Timma was resident at Madurai, and that he and his brother Viṭṭhala were active in the south for some ten years \[Aiyar 1991, p.
 91\].
 Their entourage and trusted advisers would have stayed there with them.
 Is it possible that some members of Tammaṇṇa Śāstri’s family had stayed behind even after *Cinna* Timma and Viṭṭhala returned to Vijayanagara?
 Was this the connection that drew Tammaṇṇa Śāstri to Anantaśayana?
 Or was it simply the case that Tammaṇṇa Śāstri had travelled south from Ānēgondi with companions who had strong connections in Anantaśayana?
 We can have no answers at this point.
 Perhaps some new evidence will come to light in the future, allowing us to resolve some of these intriguing questions.
 If only some of Tammaṇṇa Śāstri’s manuscripts had survived\!

-The Hoysaḷa Antecedents of Tammaṇṇa śāstri
+## The Hoysaḷa Antecedents of Tammaṇṇa śāstri

 The biography suggests that Tammaṇṇa Śāstri’s ancestors had been at Ānēgondi since the time of Vidyāraṇya.
 The family tradition holds \(see footnote 49\) that the remote ancestors of Tammaṇṇa Śāstri had been Hoysaḷa ministers at Dōrasamudra, the Hoysaḷa capital, and had migrated to Ānēgondi after the Hoysaḷa decline.
 Vidyāraṇya is himself believed to have been from the *Hoysaḷa Karṇāṭaka* community, to which we know Tammaṇṇa Śāstri belonged.
 Family tradition also suggests that these remote ancestors were related to Vidyāraṇya himself.
 These accounts are, of course, completely unverifiable at this point.

 Nonetheless, this family tradition appears not to be in conflict with available facts.
 A considerable body of new evidence suggests that Vijayanagara’s founders had close connections to the Hoysaḷa royals, and used them to establish legitimacy, as the inheritors of a great empire whose memories were still very much alive \[Kulke and Rothermund 1998\].
-A prevailing theory had been that Hakka and Bukka fled Wāraṇgal in present-day Āndhra

-Pradēsh after its capture, settled at Kampili near Hampi, were taken prisoner by Mohammed bin Tughlaq’s army in 1327 C.E., and converted to Islam.
+A prevailing theory had been that Hakka and Bukka fled Wāraṇgal in present-day Āndhra Pradēsh after its capture, settled at Kampili near Hampi, were taken prisoner by Mohammed bin Tughlaq’s army in 1327 C.E., and converted to Islam.
 The sultan supposedly sent them back to Kampili, where they came under Vidyāraṇya’s influence and founded Vijayanagara, where Hakka was crowned as Harihara I in 1336 C.E.
-This theory also states that Harihara I

 391

-held a great celebration at Śr̥ṇgēri in 1346 C.E. after overcoming the weakened Hoysaḷa king Baḷḷāla IV.
+This theory also states that Harihara I held a great celebration at Śr̥ṇgēri in 1346 C.E. after overcoming the weakened Hoysaḷa king Baḷḷāla IV.

-However, recent epigraphical discoveries strongly indicate that Hakka and Bukka were nobles in the Hoysaḷa court already.
-An inscription dating to 1320 C.E. records that Baḷḷāla iI founded the town of Vijayavirūpākṣa Hosapaṭṭana on the spot which became Vijayanagara.
-After the death of Baḷḷāla IV, the widow of Baḷḷāla iI seems to have participated in the coronation of Harihara I in 1346 C.E.
-Even though Harihara was king in 1349

-C.E., an inscription from that date actually mentions her name before that of Harihara, suggesting that he did not yet have independent legitimacy.
+However, recent epigraphical discoveries strongly indicate that Hakka and Bukka were nobles in the Hoysaḷa court already.+++(4)+++ An inscription dating to 1320 C.E. records that Baḷḷāla iI founded the town of Vijayavirūpākṣa Hosapaṭṭana on the spot which became Vijayanagara.
+After the death of Baḷḷāla IV, the widow of Baḷḷāla iI seems to have participated in the coronation of Harihara I in 1346 C.E.+++(4)+++ Even though Harihara was king in 1349 C.E., an inscription from that date actually mentions her name before that of Harihara, suggesting that he did not yet have independent legitimacy.

 It is therefore not inconceivable that as *Hoysaḷa Karṇāṭakas,* Tammaṇṇa Śāstri’s ancestors had been in the service of the Vijayanagara kings since the earliest times.
 The family tradition that Tammaṇṇa Śāstri’s remote ancestors migrated from Dōrasamudra at this early date does not appear to be inconsistent with available facts.